 RouterModule.forRoot() produces an Angular

-class dedicated to routing should be some kind of module.
+a class dedicated to routing should be a routing module.

-By convention the name of a Routing Module contains the word "Routing" and aligns with the name of the module that declares the components navigated to.
+By convention, a routing module name contains the word "Routing" and aligns with the name of the module that declares the components navigated to.

 app-routing.module.ts file as a sibling to

-app.module.ts.
-Give it the following contents extracted from the
+Give it the following contents, extracted from the

 AppModule and import the